Mostafa-ElMonateh/alx-low_level_programming/0x03-debugging/README.md

 - 0-main.c test the function positive_or_negative() and main.h is the header file.
 - 1-main.c comment while statement.
 - 2-largest_number.c fixing code int it.
+- Fix the print_remaining_days() function so that the output works correctly for all dates and all leap years.